Post-Secondary Enrollment Options

 The supplemental enrollment process is for high school sophomores, juniors and seniors who are interested in registering for courses at Century College but are either ineligible for the PSEO program or are interested in taking summer courses.

 Supplemental enrollment is not an open-enrollment program.
 Students must meet minimum criteria in order to be eligible and courses are offered on a space-available basis only.

-Career and technical education credit (CTE) courses are college courses students can take in high school.
+Articulated college credit courses are career and technical education courses students can take while still attending high school.
 These courses are an early credit strategy designed to support student transitions from secondary to post-secondary programs and direct entry into the workforce.
 Earning articulated college credits is a great way to begin your college career while still attending high school.
 Learn more about high schools that have articulated courses with Century College.